David McGee: The Griot and the Nightingale

 4th Floor Gallery

-McGee’s multifaceted practice explores the tangled narratives of art history, the mutable nature of language, and the politics of race and class.
-Drawing on a wide range of visual, literary, musical, and pop cultural references, his virtuosic and emotionally resonant work often brings image and text into dialogue to challenge dominant narratives and offer incisive social critiques.
-Over three decades, McGee has moved fluidly between figuration and abstraction, investigating systems of representation and identity with empathy, humor, and wit.
+McGee’s multifaceted practice examines the tangled narratives of art history, the fluid nature of language, and the politics of race and class.
+Like the griots of West Africa—storytellers who preserve and transmit communal memory through word and song—McGee approaches image and text as living archives.
+Drawing on a wide range of visual, literary, musical, and pop cultural references, his emotionally resonant work frequently brings these elements into dialogue to question dominant narratives and explore systems of representation.
+Invoking the nightingale of poetic tradition—a symbol of lyric expression and renewal—his practice is simultaneously rooted in historical consciousness and creates possibilities for new stories taking flight.